rlrh/cs3219-otot-task-b/README.md

 #### 6. Deploy:
 - Create an app on Heroku Dashboard and connect it to your GitHub repo by following instructions [here](https://devcenter.heroku.com/articles/github-integration)
-- Setup CI/CD workflow by enabling `Automatic Deploys from GitHub` and `Wait for CI to pass before deploy`, i
+- Setup CI/CD workflow by enabling `Automatic Deploys from GitHub` and `Wait for CI to pass before deploy`